yaseenmustapha/Bookswap/README.md

 # Bookswap

 Full-stack web application for students to trade and sell their used books and textbooks.
-Built using React.js for front-end and Python, Flask, and MongoDB for back-end RESTful API.
-Uses JSON Web Token for user authentication and Open Library API for retrieving book information.
+Built using React.js for front-end, Python and Flask for RESTful API, and MongoDB for database.
+Uses self-built JSON Web Token user authentication, Open Library API for retrieving book information, and AWS S3 buckets for uploading and storing user-taken images in the cloud.

 Production version live at [bookswap.herokuapp.com](https://bookswap.herokuapp.com).